 This course emphasizes the development of social work skills for working with communities and large organizations in the area of social administration utilizing the planned-change approach.
 The application of these skills is interwoven with knowledge of human behavior and the social environment, social policy, and the applicability of research.
-Prerequisites: SOC 432, BIO 240, MTH 136, or PSY 233.
-The successful passage of SWK 239, SWK 330, SWK 332, SWK 334, SWK 335, SWK 431, and SWK 433 with a C or better.
+Prerequisites: MTH 136, or PSY 233.
+The successful passage of SWK 239, SWK 330, SWK 332, SWK 334, SWK 335, SWK 431, and SWK 433 with a C or better. .
+Co-requisite SWK 436, SWK 450, and SWK 490.
 Open to Social Work seniors only.